dermesser/libsocket/DOCUMENTATION.md

 * `src_service_len`: Length of `src_service` buffer
 * `recvfrom_flags` is a ORed combination of the flags below (Linux)
 * `numeric`: May be `NUMERIC` (defined in header files, then source port and host are given back numeric.

+Returns the number of bytes received, or -1 if an error occurred.

 	       MSG_CMSG_CLOEXEC (recvmsg() only; since Linux 2.6.23)
 		      Set the close-on-exec flag for the file descriptor received via a UNIX domain file descriptor using the SCM_RIGHTS  operation